DTJF/libpruio/src/doc/_2_preparation.md

 used to build the above described packages.
 Unlike the code on \Webs this code is garantied to match the contens of the other packages.

+\note In order to use libpruio pinmuxing disable the device tree
+      overlay for config-pin (see section \ref sSecLKM).

 ## C programming language ## {#sSecDev}